simondilhas/practice_circle/docs/practice/STANDING_2_STABILISATION.md

 ### Arms
 - After several weeks in Stage 2, when standing with arms down feels stable, begin to **lift arms slowly** — as if buoyed up by water or air.
 - Stop when hands are roughly at **lower chest or solar plexus height**, elbows rounded,
-  palms facing each other as though holding a large ball.
+  palms facing each other/body as though holding a large ball.
 - Shoulder-width distance between hands; wrists stay soft.
 - Maintain only as long as relaxation remains.
 - If tension appears in shoulders or wrists, lower the arms and rest.